totiffany/totiffany.github.io/_posts/2018-02-08-What-I-Love-About-Minimalism.md

 I've studied minimalism quite a bit since then, and it turns out, it's not just about stuff.
 While minimalism is tough to define I like [this elevator pitch](https://www.theminimalists.com/pitch/) best, "Minimalism is a lifestyle that helps people question what things add value to their lives."

-When we think of the minimalism movement we tend to think of really extreme lifestyles where people only own 5 shirts and 2 pairs of shoes.
+When we think of the minimalism movement we tend to think of really extreme lifestyles where people only own 5 shirts, 2 pants, and 1 pair of shoes.
 But for me, that's too extreme.
 While I love a good, curated closet, minimalism is going to look different depending on who you are and what's important to you.
 Giving away a bunch of your stuff doesn't necessarily make you a minimalist.
 Reassessing your priorities, and making more room for the things, people, and activities that add joy to your life does.

 For me, this is an ongoing process.
 I enjoy books and shoes and skincare, and my possessions reflect that.
 But I love the idea of collecting items that truly have value and meaning to you.
 No more impulse buys.
 I want to love what I own and make purchases I intend to keep for a long time.